jaraco/zero-defect-lessons/index.md

 ## What is functional programming?

-- not what you were taught
+- Not what you were taught
-- not a set of instructions
+- Not a set of instructions
-- expressions over statements
+- Expressions over statements
-- all state is localized
+- All state is localized

 ...